erlage/rad/README.md

   );
 }
 ```
-This might not look like a big improvement at first but think again, we've actually created a brand new HTML widget that has its own identity and semantics.
-Unlike other frameworks where you've to extend a component and override bunch of methods to get things done, in Rad you can simply extend widgets to create new widgets.
-You can extend already extended widgets as well.
-If you feel like missing something in Rad's HTML widgets, guess what? you can create your own version of HTML widgets simply by extending Rad's HTML widgets.
-You can even create your entire UI as a separate package and completely decouple UIs from logic.
-There are no limits to it, we better move on to next section ;)
+That's pretty much it.
+This might not look like a big improvement at first but above we've actually created a brand new HTML widget that has its own identity and semantics.
+Unlike other frameworks where you'd create a component by implementing bunch of methods, in Rad you can extend widgets to create new widgets.

 ## FAQ

-> Can we use it to create a static website?
+> Can we use Rad for creating a static website?

   Yes.

-> Can we use it to create a dynamic website?
+> Can we use Rad for creating a dynamic website?

   Yes, that's something this framework is good at.

-> Can we use it to create a single page application/web app?
+> Can we use Rad for creating a single page application/or a web app?

-  Yes, that's something this framework is best at.
+  Yes, that'll be perfect.
 Rad has widgets with powerful mechanics for dealing with nested routing, deep linking, history and state management.

 > Is it SEO friendly?

-  No it's not.
-Server side rendering is a must for better SEOs, which unfortunately we don't have at the moment.
-However you can use a backend technology(PHP, Node, Erlang etc.) to stuff meta information in Rad's root page before serving it to clients.
-We assure you, this approach is sane, simple, and effective until we add SSR :)
+  No it's not quite there yet.
+Rad is a frontend framework and server side rendering is a must for better SEOs.
+Some frontend frameworks provides SSR but unfortunately we don't have that at the moment.
+However you can use a backend technology(PHP, Node, Erlang etc.) to stuff meta information in your root page, based on location that a client requested, before serving the page to client.
+We assure you that this is a sane, simple, and effective approach until we add SSR :)

 ## Widgets Index